 - U.S. District Court, District of Massachusetts

 - U.S. District Court, Central District of California

-- Boston Bar Association (former co-chair of IP Litigation Committee)
+- Boston Bar Association, Former IP Litigation Committee Co-Chair

 - Boston Patent Law Association